 A Beit Midrash course offers an introduction to traditional Jewish study methods, particularly paired study ("chavruta").
 It combines guided textual study of Talmudic topics with exploration of Jewish thought, philosophy, and other cultural and spiritual domains.
 For example, click here |

-How can I request a special exam date? - Undergraduate students: Requests for special exam dates in Basic Jewish Studies are handled by the Status office.
+How can I request a special exam date? - Undergraduate students: Requests for special exam dates in Olamot - The School of Jewish Studies and Israeli Culture are handled by the Status Office.
 Submit a request through the Inbar portal.

 - Graduate students:

-- Master's degree Requests are handled by the School of Basic Jewish Studies.
-Complete the special request form and email it to: yesod@biu.ac.il.
+- Master's degree Requests are handled by Olamot - The School of Jewish Studies and Israeli Culture.
+Complete the special request form and contact us via the website chatbot for further assistance

 - Doctoral students: Contact the School of Graduate Studies.
 Students who received approval for a special exam date must independently study the material covered in the course during the relevant academic year.